High School Educators’ Ecological Literacy and Research Day

 The ESA Educator Literacy and Research Day focuses on how high school educators can integrate ecological literacy and research into their teaching practice and answer the question: Just what is ESA doing to link ecological literacy, research and the high school educator?

-Next on the agenda is the Plenary Session, Advances in Research presented by Diane Ebert-May of Michigan State University followed by the afternoon OOS: Training Biology Teachers in Ecological Research.
-Immediately after this presentation take part in a hands-on workshop, Population Halved AS Invasive Mussels Rule presented by Dr. Russell Cuhel, a microbiologist from the UWM-Great Lakes WATER Institute, to explore how to utilize ecological issues to do real research in the classroom.
-A full complement of papers in ecology and education are presented in afternoon poster sessions ending with a hearty wrap up discussion.
+Next on the agenda is a lunch-time discussion (by invitation only) on how ecological literacy and research can be incorporated into the curriculum followed by the Plenary Session, Advances in Research presented by Diane Ebert-May of Michigan State University.
+In the afternoon take part in a hands-on workshop, Population Halved AS Invasive Mussels Rule presented by Dr. Russell Cuhel, a microbiologist from the UWM-Great Lakes WATER Institute, to explore how to utilize ecological issues to do real research in the classroom.
+From there, wind your way to OOS 17: Training Biology Teachers in Ecological Research.
+Immediately after this presentation, a full complement of papers in ecology and education await at the poster session.
+We regroup with a hearty wrap up discussion and a reception.

 AGENDA: Enhancing Ecological Thought by Linking Research and Education